 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") was signed into law in the United States.
 The CARES Act provides relief to U.S. corporations through financial assistance programs and modifications to certain income tax provisions.
-The Company is applying certain beneficial provisions of the CARES Act, including the payroll tax deferral and the alternative minimum tax acceleration.
+The Company applied certain beneficial provisions of the CARES Act, including the payroll tax deferral and the alternative minimum tax acceleration.
 Refer to Note 5, Income Taxes, for more information.

 The Pandemic has had an impact on the Company's human capital.
 While our Santa Ana product and commercial operations facility has remained open throughout the Pandemic, easing of Pandemic restrictions imposed by local and state authorities have allowed a larger portion of our workforce to return to our various facilities while others continue to work remotely.
 The Company's information technology infrastructure has proven sufficiently flexible to minimize disruptions in required duties and responsibilities.
 Additionally, we have been able to timely file financial reports.
 We believe we have the infrastructure to efficiently work remotely during the Pandemic.
-We do not expect to incur significant costs to safely reopen our facilities to all our employees.